-The following entries focus on railroad workers — their history, working experiences, labor organizing and strikes, and "boomers" — nomadic rail workers who move from town to town depending on the availability of work at different times.
-We are also including a few listings of "favorites" here that are of more general railroad interest.
+This section of our bibliography focuses on railroad workers—their history, working experiences, stories, labor organizing, and strikes.
+This includes "boomers" — nomadic rail workers who move from town to town depending on the availability of work at different times.
+We have also included a few classic or favorite titles of more general railroad interest as well as some historical titles of local (northern California and southern Oregon) railroad interest.

 Allen, Allan.
 2005.
 Old Rails' Tales: Anecdotes, Stories & Memoirs - On the Road and in the Yard Trafford Publishing Victoria, BC.